-Personal Assistant to CEO
+Personal Assistant to Ross Joyce

-National Manager Workforce Participation
+National Manager - Workforce Participation

 Jessica has an extensive background representing the needs of people with disability to all levels of Government, public and private organisations.
 Her experience has included work at an individual level with people with disability, provision of in-depth advice to inform systemic reform (particularly around the NDIS and employment) and has developed and shaped policy to benefit people with disability.
 Prior to AFDO, Jessica worked with Blind Citizens Australia for over seven years in national and state-based roles with a strong focus on policy development, systemic policy, advocacy and communications.
 Jessica also has previous experience in both corporate and commercial sectors.

 Legally blind since the age of eight, Robyn has a personal experience of disability.
 When her eye condition was first diagnosed, she was sent to a special school for blind children.
 She didn’t enjoy the experience and moved back into mainstream schooling a year later.

 Before coming to AFDO, Robyn was the Coordinator of the Disability Advocacy Resource Unit, operating out of the Victorian Council of Social Service.
 Roboyn is a former member of the Victorian Disability Advisory Council and Chair of the Vision Australia Accessible Information Solutions client advisory committee, Robyn strongly believes that the consumer voice is strengthened when there is well researched, readily available and accessible information and data about issues impacting on people with disability.

 National Manager - Policy, Advocacy & Research